THE END OF OUR ACTIONS

 To move forward, Aristotle turns to an

-The human function is how humans as a species behave and thus is what goes on in a life someone lives insofar as he is human.
-Aristotle argues that this function is
+The human function is how humans as a species behave.
+It is what goes on in a life someone lives insofar as he is human.
+Aristotle takes this human functioning to be

 • "action of the part of the soul having reason."

-The defines the possible lives something can live in so far as it is human.
-These are each some life or other in which the actions are a matter of the part of the soul having reason.
+This functioning defines the possible lives a human being can live.
+These lives are each some life or other in which the actions are a function of the part of the soul having reason.

 The Argument from Function